By the year 2030, one in every five Dallasites will be 65 or older. Baby boomers will be 84, an age with a myriad of health and human service needs.

 If you are 70 1/2 years of age or older, you can take advantage of a simple way to benefit The Senior Source.
-Commonly referred to as “Charitable IRA Rollover“, you can make any gift up to $100,000 from your IRA directly, without having to report as a taxable income.
+Commonly referred to as “Charitable IRA Rollover,“ your gift of up to $100,000 can be made from your IRA directly, without having to report as a taxable income.

 Real People Making a Real Difference

-A Legacy of Caring– “My mom, Patsy Dwight, was the primary caregiver for my grandmother, Ruth Braddock, over the last few years.
-Both have had a profound impact on my life and are both amazing women.
+“My mom, Patsy Dwight, was the primary caregiver for my grandmother, Ruth Braddock, over the last few years.
+Both have had a profound impact on my life, and both are amazing women.
 Seeing the time, effort, stress, struggles, and happy times too that go into caring for a parent (or any loved one)has opened my eyes in a personal way to the immense need for the many programs at The Senior Source.
-I am supporting these vitally important programs through my life insurance, as part of my estate plan, for this, and future generations”. – Tim
+I am supporting these vitally important programs through my life insurance, as part of my estate plan, for this, and future generations”.